 Myth: Eggs raise cholesterol levels

-The facts: Despite having the highest quality protein of all food sources, eggs have received a wrongly deserved bad rap.
+Facts: Despite having the highest quality protein of all food sources, eggs have received a wrongly deserved bad rap.
 In the past, it was mistakenly believed that the cholesterol found naturally in egg yolks was the main cause of high blood cholesterol.
 We now know that the main culprit for raising cholesterol levels is saturated fat.
-So, according to the Heart Foundation, not only do most people not need to worry about the cholesterol content in eggs, eating up to six eggs a week is healthy.
+According to the Heart Foundation, not only do most people not need to worry about the cholesterol content in eggs, eating up to six eggs a week is healthy.
 Just remember to stick to healthy cooking methods, such as poaching or boiling, rather than frying.

 Myth: Organic means a food is more nutritious

-Myth: Fresh food trumps food in cans
+Myth: Fresh food is healthier than canned food

-The facts: Not only is canned produce processed when it is at its peak nutritionally, some nutrients might be better absorbed from canned foods, than fresh.
-Example?
+Facts: Not only is canned produce processed when it is at its peak nutritionally, some nutrients might be better absorbed from canned foods, than fresh.
 Lycopene (the pigment in tomatoes, guava and watermelons, that’s responsible for their bright red colour) is an antioxidant that may help to reduce the risk of certain cancers and heart disease, as well as boosting eye health.
 Research has shown that when we eat canned or cooked lycopene-rich foods, lycopene is absorbed more easily by our bodies than when it is consumed as a fresh food, thanks to how heat changes its chemical structure.